Shopify/quilt/packages/react-server/README.md

   ip?: string;
   // the full base url for the cdn if applicable assetPrefix?: string;
-  // the name of the asset on the cdn assetName?: string;
+  // the name of the asset on the cdn, or a function of Koa.Context to a name assetName?: string | (ctx: Context) => string;
   // any additional Koa middleware to mount on the server serverMiddleware?: compose.Middleware<Context>[];
   // a function of `(ctx: Context, data: {locale: string}): React.ReactElement<any>`